 You’ve spent three late nights finalizing a client’s product film.
-The transitions are smooth, the color grading is crisp.
+The transitions are smooth, and the color grading is crisp.
 You finally send it for approval, only to get a vague email: “Looks great!
 Just a few tweaks here and there.”
+For creative agencies, this kind of vague feedback is all too common.

 No timestamps.
 No specifics.
 So, you revise based on guesswork and wait.
 And wait some more.
 Eventually, after five versions and a trail of emails, you get your approval, but at what cost?
 Lost time, confused teams, and burnt-out creatives.